Ideas Hub

 • Character recognition.
 At this stage, OCR employs powerful algorithms to analyze each character it has segmented.
 It uses its powers to decipher the shapes, curves, and patterns of the characters, transforming them into recognizable text.

 • Post-processing.
-OCR doesn't stop at recognition.
+OCR meaning goes beyond simple text recognition.
 During post-processing, any spelling errors are corrected, and formatting is applied to enhance accuracy and readability.
 It's akin to giving the text a splendid finishing touch, ensuring its radiance and seamless readiness for immediate use.

 Methods of OCR